railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 end
 {% endhighlight %}

-**Note:** if you have any issues regarding Travis-CI then you can join the "#travis" channel on IRC freenode to get help answering any questions you may have.
+**Note:** if you have any issues regarding Travis CI then you can join the "#travis" channel on IRC freenode to get help answering any questions you may have.